Liver function tests

-Doctors often request these tests for people who:
+Doctors often request liver function tests for people who:

 - have liver disease or damage

-- are, or might be, infected with hepatitis viruses
+- are, or might be, infected with a hepatitis virus

 - have a family history of liver disease

-- take drugs that can damage the liver.
+- take medicines that can affect the liver

 Your doctor might order LFTs if you have: